Gaurav23V/gaurav_verma_v1/public/content/featured/Aura/index.md

   - Expo
 ---

-AI Video Share is a cross-platform mobile application built with React Native that allows users to share AI-generated videos and images along with their prompts.
+Aura is a cross-platform mobile application built with React Native that allows users to share AI-generated videos and images along with their prompts.
 Users can explore trending content, upload their own creations, and connect with a community of AI enthusiasts.